ericmjl/thesis/text/02-algorithm.md

 Source code for the simulation studies is available on Zenodo (DOI: 10.5281/zenodo.33427).

 ## Comparative Analysis of Time Complexity

+In inferring reassortment, the key step is to identify how viruses are related, given the sequence data.
+Thus, we compare here the time complexity for inferring the topology of phylogenetic trees vs. the topology of networks, as applied to the detection of reassortant viruses.

 ### Tree Reconstruction Complexity